ADR-060: Agent tool invocation, framework-layer composition, and LLM-mediated error handling

 D1 — Tool envelope is a pattern, not a heavy value object

-Tools remain plain async callables produced by closed-over-DI factories (the existing Spectral Agent pattern; extended to all three agents).
+Tools remain plain async callables produced by closed-over-DI factories.
 Cross-cutting metadata is captured at call time via a lightweight ToolCallMetadata pydantic VO emitted by an observed_tool decorator.
 There is no ToolCallEnvelope wrapper around every tool body.

 D2 — Error taxonomy: four classes in spectral.core.tools.errors